 - WordFence: Protect your site from hackers

 I use this on ALL of my sites to protect against hackers.
 Does regular scans for malware and blocks known evil IP addresses.
-Also has a caching function to speed up your site load time, which I use now instead of W3 Total Cache.
 Just be sure to disable “live traffic logging” because it bloats your database faster than a bean-and-cheese burrito from Taco Bell.

 Best SEO Plugin

 - Yoast SEO: Get the right meta tags for SEO and social

 This is the most popular SEO plugin.
 A cool feature is that it shows you exactly how your site listing will look when it shows up in Google search results.
 You can customize the text that people see in those results.
 Also great for specifying social network meta tags, like what Facebook thumbnail that gets displayed when the site is shared.
 Seemingly unrelated, it’s great for implementing breadcrumbs in custom themes.
 Some have complained lately that Yoast SEO changes too often and is getting bloated with too many features that no one wants.
 There is some validity to that claim, but I still use it.